Messages From My Friend

 My friend’s entire family celebrated his eldest Son’s 43rd birthday.
 His son loves playing the guitar.
 So, my friend hired 2 guitar players to play requests from the guests at the party.
 When all the requests & guests were exhausted, and ready to leave, the guitar players began playing the “PAL” song.
 Within a few notes, the room was filled with different decades of voices singing those precious lyrics.

-N. B. The song’s actual title is: “And Let the Rest of the World Go By” – written & recorded in 1919.
-It was re-recorded by Gene Autry in the 1940’s, and again by Willie Nelson in the 1990’s.
+N. B. The song’s actual title is: “And Let the Rest of the World Go By” – written & recorded in 1914.
+It was made famous in the 1944 movie “When Irish Eyes are Smiling” – sung by Dick Haymes, re-recorded again by Willie Nelson in the 1990’s, and played in the movie “Out of Africa, with Robert Redford.
 My friend heard his father sing it in the 1950’s.
 My friend sang it to his children in the 1970’s & 1980′s as babies.
 And then sang it at their weddings in the 21st century.

 It was recently sung at a family birthday party in 2019, a hundred years after it was written.